rundsk/dsk/docs/00_Getting Started/02-Step by Step/Readme.md

 You can add files of any type to DSK.
 If you want to add a quick drawing or a Sketch file or even a video of a prototype to one of your aspects, place any file you like into the "01-Text Field" folder and refresh your browser.
 You will see an “Assets” tab that displays the file and some information about it.
 You can also download the file there.
 Any file that is not directly used by DSK is called an _asset_.

 ## 🏷 — Step 10: Add meta data
-Additionally to documenting you design aspects, you can also add some meta data about them.
+Additionally to documenting your design aspects, you can also add some meta data about them.
 This makes it easier to organize your Design System and improves search results.

 Meta information are saved as “YAML”-files, which are easily readable and understandable.
 This video gives a great introduction into how to write a YAML: [YAML: syntax basics - YouTube](https://www.youtube.com/watch?v=W3tQPk8DNbk).